onehundredfeet/differx/README.md

     - New test case uses luxe https://luxeengine.com/
     - hxcollision/differ was born for luxe.collision, separate for any framework
  - **Refactor** continued separating code for future 3D vs 2D
-    - moved all internal 2D code into differ.sat.SAT2D
+    - moved all internal 2D code into differx.sat.SAT2D
-    - moved all internal common code into differ.sat.Common
+    - moved all internal common code into differx.sat.Common
  - **Renamed** `Collision.test` to `Collision.shapeWithShape`
  - **Renamed** `Collision.testShapes` to `Collision.shapeWithShapes`
  - **Renamed** `Collision.rayShape` to `Collision.rayWithShape`